 10. Cells are uninucleate, and the nucleus is generally present in the middle of the cell but sometimes it is eccentric.

 11. A single large reticulate chloroplast is present in each cell.
 It contains many pyrenoids (Fig. 26).

+12. Each cell contains a large central vacuole, which is filled up by cell sap.